sonowz/vscode-remote-wsl-nixos/README.md

 - Every time your vscode updates (including the very first run), connection will fail.
 Just click 'retry' and reconnect.
 See `server-env-setup` file for explanations.

-## Remote-SSH case

-"node not found" problem with Remote-SSH can also be fixed by step 4.

 ## Issue with [Trundle/NixOS-WSL](https://github.com/Trundle/NixOS-WSL) distro

 You will likely run into this error: